ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

 ### Additional options for parallel jobs

+!!! note
+    For parallel jobs, ARCHER2 operates in a *node exclusive* way.
+This means that you are assigned resources in the units of full compute nodes for your jobs (*i.e.* 128 cores) and that no other user can share those compute nodes with you.
+Hence, the minimum amount of resource you can request for a parallel job is 1 node (or 128 cores).

 In addition, parallel jobs will also need to specify how many nodes, parallel processes and threads they require.